ritick077/EE650A/README.md

 # EE650A
-Basic of Modern Control Systems
+Basics of Modern Control Systems